 Question Answer Marks 1(a) According to Source A, what difficulties did the Indian cotton industry face during the nineteenth century?
 3 e.g. Indian production of cotton goods was discouraged - in favour of British industry.
 Only allowed to grow raw cotton to supply British looms.
 Skilled workers had to work in East India Company (EIC) factories.
 EIC controlled Indian weaving production.
 Very high tariffs prevented Indian silk and cotton from entering Britain.
 No duty on British goods reaching India.
 1-3 Note: Allow a second mark for a developed statement from the source.
 No evidence submitted or response does not address the question 0 1(b) How does Source B help us to understand Indian concerns about the building of railways in India during the nineteenth century?
-5 Level 3: Valid inference(s) supported by detail from the source and/or contextual knowledge e.g. It looks dangerous / unsafe to travel by rail due to the risk of derailment or accident, which might cause injury and death.
+5 e.g. It looks dangerous / unsafe to travel by rail due to the risk of derailment or accident, which might cause injury and death.
 Since railways were not built safely at first, accidents like these were frequent in India.
 Accidents like the one shown in the source made some people fear that railways were dangerous.
 Some people also worried that the British were trying to change their way of life.
-4-5 Level 2: Unsupported valid inference(s) e.g. People thought it was unsafe / dangerous.
+4-5 e.g. People thought it was unsafe / dangerous.
 People did not have confidence in travelling by train.
 2-3 Level 1: Identifies surface feature(s) from the source 1 e.g. • A train has been derailed.
 No evidence submitted or response does not address the question 0